 Toronto Raptors vs. Charlotte Hornets

-TV: Fox Sports Southeast, SNN Stream live sports and exclusive originals on ESPN+.
+TV: NBATV, Fox Sports Southeast, SNN Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Toronto Raptors and Charlotte Hornets meet Monday in NBA preseason action at the Spectrum Center.
+The Toronto Raptors and Charlotte Hornets meet Saturday in preseason NBA action at the Spectrum Center.

 The Raptors are 8-2-1 ATS in their last 11 road games and 2-5 ATS in their last 7 games overall.
 The Hornets are 5-0 ATS in their last 5 home games and 7-0-1 ATS in their last 8 games overall.
 The Raptors are 5-11 ATS in the last 16 meetings in Charlotte and 1-4 ATS in the last 5 meetings.